Inside.com: History

 Inside, the biweekly print magazine, launched in December 2000.

 The site was named Best Internet Site at the 5th Golden Satellite Awards (held in January 2001), and also won the Webby for Best News Site in 2001.

 Things, however, soon turned sour for Inside.
 The site never got more than a few thousand subscribers, and like many other publications covering media and technology, the company couldn't figure out how to turn a profit.

-In April 2001, Inside.com was sold to Steven Brill/PriMedia, who immediately canceled the print magazine (after only two issues) and laid off 50 staff members.
+In April 2001, Inside.com was sold to Steven Brill/PriMedia (now Rent Group), who immediately canceled the print magazine (after only two issues) and laid off 50 staff members.
 At the same time, Brill announced he would merge the magazine with his own Brill's Content in the fall of 2001, with the new publication to be named Inside Content.
 Instead, Inside editor-in-chief Hirschorn left in July, and Inside itself closed down in October 2001, as Brill dissolved his partnership with PriMedia.